 - The following load types can be defined: - 1.
-Linear UDL uniformly distributed line load. - 2.
-Point concentrated point load. - 3.
-Linear Load linearly distributed load along the full length of the beam. - 4.
-Equal Triangle triangle load starting from left end of the beam and ending at the right; the peak load point is at the mid-span. - 5.
-General Triangle triangle load as above, the peak load point can be defined at any position along the beam. - 6.
-Tri-Linear tri-linearly distributed loads starting from left end of the beam and ending at the right.
-The two peak load points can be defined at any positions along the span. - 7.
-Patch a distributed load; the positions and load values of the start and end points can be defined at any point along the beam. - 8.
-Area UDL uniformly distributed area load.
-The area subjected to this load is the available width along the full length of the concrete. - 9.
+Point concentrated point load. - 2.
+Uniform uniformly distributed load. - 3.
+Linear linearly varying distributed load - 4.
+Tri-Linear tri-linearly varying distributed loads starting from left end of the beam and ending at the right.
+The two peak load points can be defined at any positions along the span. - 5.
+Patch a distributed load; the positions and load values of the start and end points can be defined at any point along the beam. - 6.
 Member load load from other members.
-It is treated as concentrated load - Unit it is dependent on the type of loads and it follows the preferred unit set at "Units" page of the preference wizard - "Cons dead" and "Cons live" are the construction stage dead and live loads respectively which are used for construction stage analysis. - "Final dead" and "Final live" are the final (composite) stage dead and live loads respectively which are used for final stage analysis
+It is treated as concentrated load - 7.
+Axial axial load; applied at end positions.
+Positive axial forces are considered as tensile and negative forces are considered as compressive. - 8.
+Moment moments; applied at end positions.
+Positive moments are considered as hogging and negative moments are considered as sagging. - Distribution distributed loads can be - 1.
+Line Line distribution - 2.
+Area Area distribution - Unit it is dependent on the type of loads and it follows the preferred unit set at "Units" page of the preference wizard - "Cons dead" and "Cons live" are the construction stage dead and live loads respectively which are used for construction stage analysis. - "Final dead" and "Final live" are the final (composite) stage dead and live loads respectively which are used for final stage analysis